BY PASTOR T. O. BANSO

 8. There are always enough people to help a wasteful person squander his resources, but none may be there to help him during the resultant season of poverty.
 Nobody helped the prodigal son after he had wasted his possessions with prodigal living and a severe famine came upon the land (Luke 15:13-14).
 All his fair-weather friends abandoned him.

 If you give people the impression that you have enough resources to waste, they’ll swarm around you to help you do just that.
 “The poor man is hated even by his own neighbor, but the rich has many friends” (Proverbs 14:20 New King James Version).
 But let the rich lose his money; most of the so-called friends would abandon him.
-“Wealth makes many ‘friends’; poverty drives them away” (Proverbs 19:4 New Living Translation).
+“Wealth makes many ‘friends’; poverty drives them all away” (Proverbs 19:4 New Living Translation).

 The accusation brought against the unjust steward in Luke 16 was that he wasted the goods of his rich boss, and he wanted to sack him (verses 1-2).
 Don’t be wasteful; be prudent.

 9. Genuine repentance is the only way out for a sinner.
 The prodigal son returned home after he had wasted all his possessions and hunger taught him a lesson!
-He came to his senses, humbled himself and returned home (Luke 15:17-21).
+He came to his senses, humbled himself, and returned home (Luke 15:17-21).
 Genuine repentance is the only salvation for every child who has run away from home.
 It is the only solution to the plight of anyone who has abandoned God.

-The father of the prodigal son welcomed him back home and treated him like a son, not like one of his slaves as he had requested.
+The father of the prodigal son welcomed him back home and treated him like a son, not like one of his servants as he had requested.
 He threw a party for him (Luke 15:23-24, 32).
 There is joy in the presence of the angels of God over one sinner who repents (verse 10).

 It doesn’t matter how far you’ve gone from God, repent of your sins and return to God.
 God is faithful and just to forgive you your sins and cleanse you from all unrighteousness (1 John 1:9).
 No matter how deep the stain of your sins, God can remove it and make you as clean as freshly fallen snow.
 Even if you’re stained as red as crimson, He can make you as white as wool (Isaiah 1:18).
 Stop running away from God.
 Whoever comes to Jesus, He shall not cast out (John 6:37).